 For more information regarding installing from a command line see

-Command line usage for installing with the WinZip MSI file.
+Command line installing with the WinZip MSI file.

 Important Additional Considerations